mroughan/latexFromExcel/README.md

 Or we might want to output the rows into some other structure (not a table).

-Also, while exceltex provides for including formatting from the spreadsheet, our approach specifies that formatting will be defined in the LaTeX document.
+Also, while `exceltex` provides for including formatting from the spreadsheet, our approach specifies that formatting will be defined in the LaTeX document, which is how I like to do it.

 ## Installation: